scarolan/quick-dashboard-makeover/Labs/01_ExtremeDashboard.md

     - **Tip:** Use the search bar at the top of the panel editor to quickly find options
     - Change *Orientation* from Auto to Horizontal
     - Change *Color Mode* from Value to Background Gradient

+4. Under *Standard Options*, delete the Max value of 100.
+This allows the panel to auto-scale based on the data, which is more flexible for different error rates.

-4. Add context with value mappings:
+5. Add context with value mappings:
     - Expand the 'Value Mappings' section and then click *Add value mappings*
     - Click on the trash icon 🗑 to remove that empty default mapping
     - Click *Add a New Mapping* and then *Range*.
 Set range from 0 to 1 with Display Text of *OK*.
 Set color to Blue